 Marshall on supply, demand and price

 The framework for the solution dates to the year 1890.
 That’s when English economist Alfred Marshall published Principles of Economics.
-Marshall’s classic articulated the relationship between supply, demand and price.
+Marshall’s classic articulated the relationship between supply, demand, and price.
 He explained that as demand increases relative to supply, price increases.
-Likewise, as supply decreases relative to demand, price decreases.
+Likewise, as supply increases relative to demand, price decreases.